sjacob2019/Credit-Card-Fraud-Detection/README.md

 #### Logistic Regression Conclusion

 All in all, all of the techniques utilized to combat the imbalanced dataset were quite effective in improving the rate of detection for the fraudulent cases.
-In terms of pure fraud detection, combining undersampling with class weights was the most effective, but also led to a noticeable decrease in specificity, which may cause an unwanted number of false positives.
+In terms of pure fraud detection, combining undersampling with class weights was the most effective, but it also led to a noticeable decrease in specificity, which may cause an undesired number of false positives.

 # 8 Conclusion